Kiortsis & Associates Law Offices Kiortsis & Associates Law OfficesKiortsis & Associates Law Offices

 AN INTERNATIONAL TRADEMARK

-(MADRID AGREEMENT AND RELATING PROTOCOL)
+(MADRID AGREEMENT AND/OR RELATING PROTOCOL)

-status in March 2011
+status in December 2021

 Albania Algeria